t-sanchez/ada-parliament-ML/README.md

 We will try to model the topics that are discussed at the Parilament, but more specifically will try to establish a voting profile of each political party, trying to predict their voting on a new subject that would be submitted to then.

 ## Data description
 The textual form of the data we will use is available [here](https://www.parlament.ch/en/ratsbetrieb/suche-amtliches-bulletin) : it contains all the bulletins of the Swiss parliament.
-However, we got access to an API to make the scraping easier,
+However, we got access to an API to make the scraping easier, the metadata are available on [this page](https://ws.parlament.ch/odata.svc/$metadata).

 ## Feasibility and Risks
 ### Data scraping
 ### Topic modelling